-Searchable database containing digital facsimile images of many newspapers; presented as full page layout as well as single articles; advertisements and illustrations included.
-This collection includes numerous newspapers from a range of urban and rural regions throughout the U.S. It covers the entire 19th century.
+Digital facsimile images of numerous newspapers; full page or single articles; advertisements and illustrations included.
+The newspapers represent urban and rural regions throughout the U.S.

 Index to the tables of contents of thousands of humanities and social sciences periodicals, from their first issues (some late 1700s) to the early 1990s, with fulltext of several hundred periodicals.